On Howland time-independent formulation of CP-divisible quantum evolutions: Howland time-independent formalism

-\begin{remark} We choose $\tnorm{\cdot}$ norm in the target space, as in particular, this allows certain evolution maps on $\mathscr{L}^2 (\mathbb{T},\matrd_1)$ to be \emph{contractions} with respect to this norm, which is an expected property of irreversible quantum evolution. \end{remark}
+\begin{remark} We choose $\tnorm{\cdot}$ norm in the target space for two reasons.
+First, it is a natural choice of norm of density matrices in $\matrd$ in quantum theory and is the most commonly used one, as it is numerically equal to the \emph{trace} of any positive semi-definite matrix.
+Second, it allows certain evolution maps on the enlarged space of states to be \emph{contractions} with respect to this norm, which is an expected property of irreversible quantum evolution. \end{remark}